Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Methodology

 The two bands \kp model (and the underlying $2k_0$ theory) does, therefore, match atomistic TB models very well for simple scalar potentials.
 We have also compared (as done in \cref{sec:validation}) TB calculations on real, disordered SiGe alloys with two bands \kp calculations that use the local conduction band offset $V_\mathrm{CBO}(\br)$ as potential $V(\br)$ [namely, $V_\mathrm{inter}(\br)=-AV_\mathrm{CBO}(\br)$].
 It turns out that the \kp valley splittings are then about four times smaller than the TB valley splittings.
 We must, therefore, set $|A|\approx 1$ to reproduce the TB data [i.e., $V_\mathrm{inter}(\br)\equiv V_\mathrm{CBO}(\br)$].
 This is indeed the prescription made in Ref.~\cite{Losert2023}, but calls for some insights about the assumptions and validity of the $2k_0$ theory.

 In fact, the substitution of a Si by a Ge atom can not be accounted for by a slowly varying (thus diagonal) potential in a TB model.
 As a short-range atomic correction, it modifies, in particular, nearest neighbor (or even longer range) interactions.
 This is especially relevant for the inter-valley physics, which probes short wavelengths.
-It is thus be necessary to include larger reciprocal lattice vectors $\mathbf{G}-\mathbf{G}'$ in \cref{eq:Jfull} \cite{Thayil2025}.
+It is thus necessary to include larger reciprocal lattice vectors $\mathbf{G}-\mathbf{G}'$ in \cref{eq:Jfull} \cite{Thayil2025}.
 Nevertheless, the structure of \cref{eq:Jinter} suggests that the contributions of Ge atoms in a given ML at $z=z_k$ are essentially additive and proportional to $e^{-2ik_0z_k}|\varphi(z_k)|^2$ (see Appendix \ref{app:Geatoms} for details). \cref{eq:Vinter} may therefore be used with an effective potential $V_\mathrm{inter}$ that accounts for the introduction of Ge atoms and is proportional to the Ge concentration.
 This is in fact the rationale for the models describing a Ge atom at position $\br_n$ by a delta potential $\lambda\delta(\br-\br_n)$ \cite{Lima2023,Lima2024}.
 We thus assume

 where $Y(\br)$ is the concentration of germanium and $V_\mathrm{inter}^\mathrm{Ge}$ is a parameter.
 We have adjusted this parameter on TB calculations of the valley splitting in silicon supercells with a single Ge atom (see Appendix \ref{app:Geatoms}), which yield $V_\mathrm{inter}^\mathrm{Ge}\approx 514$\,meV whatever the biaxial strains in the heterostructure.
-We can compare this parametrization with Ref.~\cite{Losert2023}, which suggests that $V_\mathrm{inter}(\br)$ is the intra-valley conduction band offset $V_\mathrm{CBO}(\br)$.
+We can compare this parametrization with Ref.~\cite{Losert2023}, which uses the intra-valley conduction band offset $V_\mathrm{inter}(\br)=V_\mathrm{CBO}(\br)$ as inter-valley potential.
 For SiGe heterostructures grown on a $[001]$-oriented Si$_{1-X}$Ge$_X$ buffer, $V_\mathrm{inter}$ is then, to first-order in $Y$,